Compact SUV Crossover

 2025 Subaru Crosstrek with hills in the background.

-Safety is always a concern for the occupants of every Crosstrek, so they arrive at the dealer’s lot with Subaru’s EyeSight bundle of driver-assist technologies.
+Safety is always a Subaru calling card.
+The Crosstrek comes with the company’s EyeSight bundle of driver-assist technologies.
 These include forward collision warning and automatic emergency braking, pedestrian and cyclist detection, lane departure warning, lane-keep assist, adaptive cruise control, and automatic high beams.
-Additional features like blind-spot monitoring and rear cross-traffic alert are available, starting with the Premium trim.
+Additional features, such as blind-spot monitoring and rear cross-traffic alert, are available, starting with the Premium trim.

 Materials and Design